fbiville/liquigraph-gradle-plugin/README.md

 1. Build project `gradle build install`
 2. Add the plugin to your own build.gradle
 3. Create a task derived from :
-    + `org.liquigraph.gradle.LiquiGraphTaskDryRun` if you need to test your changelog
+    + `org.liquigraph.gradle.LiquigraphTaskDryRun` if you need to test your changelog
-    + `org.liquigraph.gradle.LiquiGraphTaskRun` to execute your changelog
+    + `org.liquigraph.gradle.LiquigraphTaskRun` to execute your changelog

 4. Set the appropriate parameters
 5. **You have to copy your changelog into the build directory**

 ## Parameters
-Please refer to the [liquid graph documentation](http://fbiville.github.io/liquigraph/) for details of options and change log syntax.
+Please refer to [Liquigraph documentation](https://liquigraph.github.io/) for details of options and change log syntax.

 | Name      | Description         |
 |-----------|---------------------|